This post may contain affiliate links. Please read our disclosure policy.

 How To Make Cranberry Jam

-- Reduce the heat to low and simmer, stirring frequently and cooking until the cranberries are tender and pop open.
-This will take about 8 to 10 minutes.
-As the mixture cooks, it naturally thickens to a more jam-like consistency.
+- Reduce heat to low and simmer, stirring often, until the cranberries soften and burst, about 8 to 10 minutes.
+The jam will thicken as it cooks.

 Expert Tips